 Buying tickets in person

-If you’re in Kandy or Ella you can buy tickets directly at the station, this is the best option if possible.
+If you’re in Kandy or Ella, you can buy tickets directly at the station, this is the best option if possible.
 You can usually buy them from local travel agencies if you’re in other parts of Sri Lanka.
-Ask around at your accommodation or in a shop and they will direct you to the nearest person selling tickets.
+Ask around at your accommodation or in a shop, and they will direct you to the nearest person selling tickets.

-Haggle hard, and inspect your ticket to make sure you are getting the seat you have been promised.
+Haggle hard, and inspect your ticket to ensure you get the seat you promised.

 Buying tickets online

-Remember these websites aren’t run by the train company and are just agencies who have pre-bought tickets.
+Remember, the train company doesn’t run these websites, they are run by agencies that sell pre-bought tickets.
 So if seats are sold out with one agency, they may still be available from others.

 Where Should I Sit?

 First-class observation car

 This carriage is attached to the rear of the train and has huge windows looking out over the scenic views.
 It doesn’t have air-con, but the windows open so it doesn’t get stuffy, and you can hang out to get some great photos.
 You will be travelling backwards on this carriage, so that might be something to consider if you get travel sick.

-Seats here are always the first to book out so if you want to sit in the observation carriage then you need to book as soon as the tickets come on sale.
-We haven’t ridden on this carriage but every travel blog I read recommended these as the best seats.
+Seats here are always the first to book out, so if you want to sit in the observation carriage, book as soon as the tickets come on sale.
+We haven’t ridden on this carriage, but every travel blog I read recommended these as the best seats.

-As you’d expect these are the most comfortable carriages with leather seats and air conditioning – which means that the windows do not open unlike in the other carriages.
-You will be given an assigned seat with your ticket and doors are manned by a ticket inspector and usually the walkways between lower carriages are closed off to keep people out.
+As you’d expect, these are the most comfortable carriages with leather seats and air conditioning.
+AC means that the windows do not open, unlike in the other carriages.
+You will be given an assigned seat with your ticket.
+An inspector mans doors and usually, the walkways between lower carriages are closed off to keep people out.